 - Classification head: $128 \times 10 + 10 = 1{,}290$

-The vast majority of parameters ($>$98%) are in the Transformer blocks, split roughly equally between attention projections and the MLP.
+Over 98% of the parameters sit in the Transformer blocks, split roughly evenly between attention projections and the MLP.

-We have a complete, working Vision Transformer built entirely from scratch in PyTorch.
-In Part 3, we train it on CIFAR-10 alongside a CNN baseline and analyze training dynamics, attention maps, positional embeddings, and the data efficiency question.
+That gives us a complete Vision Transformer in pure PyTorch.
+In Part 3, we train it on CIFAR-10 alongside a CNN baseline and dig into training dynamics, attention maps, positional embeddings, and the data efficiency gap.